 Application and selection

-Applications for June and August 2019 will be accepted from October 2018.
-Five artists will be selected for each month.
+Applications for August 2020 will be accepted from October 2019.
+Four artists will be selected.
 Projects with relevance to the Finnish context and the local community will be especially appreciated.
 The selection committee consists of professionals in a variety of creative disciplines.